emindonmeztr/ReverseColussiGui/README.md

 # ReverseColussiGui
-# C# form application about Reverse Colussi string matching algorithm.
+# C# form application which use Reverse Colussi string matching algorithm.
 # Main features
 refinement of the Boyer-Moore algorithm